UniversalDependencies/docs/contribute.md

 * If you want to give feedback on UD guidelines or treebanks, use the [issue tracker](https://github.com/universaldependencies/docs/issues) or send email to the UD list.

-* If you want to start work on a new language/treebank, please read the [instructions](new_language.html) for adding a new language and encoding its metadata and then get in touch with our release and documentation team.
+* If you want to start a treebank, please read the [instructions](new_language.html) for adding a new language/treebank and then get in touch with us.

-* If you want to contribute to a release, please follow the steps in the [release checklist](release_checklist.html) and make sure that your data passes [format validation](validation.html).
+* If you want to contribute to a release, please follow the steps in the [release checklist](release_checklist.html).